 It's also safer than storing data on a personal computer or MacBook.
 You also won’t have to email scans (or credit card details) to people anymore; they can just log in and see for themselves - provided they have security clearance.
 Secure file uploads like these are a huge win.

 6. Work from anywhere

 During the height of the COVID crisis in early 2020, we were astonished to hear from companies whose accountants couldn’t help because they couldn’t physically go to the office.

 Because the tools on this list live in the cloud, you won’t have this problem.
 Finance teams and external accountants can access the same files and dashboards from anywhere thanks to features like privileged access management.

 Clearly, remote-friendly work is now a necessity.
-And the same goes for your books!
+And the same goes for your bookkeeping!